ModelCloud/GPTQModel/README.md

 ## Learn More

-[tutorials](docs/tutorial) provide step-by-step guidance to integrate `auto_gptq_next` with your own project and some best practice principles.
+[tutorials](docs/tutorial) provide step-by-step guidance to integrate `gptqmodel` with your own project and some best practice principles.

-[examples](examples/README.md) provide plenty of example scripts to use `auto_gptq_next` in different ways.
+[examples](examples/README.md) provide plenty of example scripts to use `gptqmodel` in different ways.

 ## Supported Evaluation Tasks

-Currently, `auto_gptq_next` supports: `LanguageModelingTask`, `SequenceClassificationTask` and `TextSummarizationTask`; more Tasks will come soon!
+Currently, `gptqmodel` supports: `LanguageModelingTask`, `SequenceClassificationTask` and `TextSummarizationTask`; more Tasks will come soon!

 ### Which kernel is used by default?

-AutoGPTQ-NEXT will use Marlin, Exllama v2, Triton/CUDA kernels in that order for maximum inference performance.
+GPTQModel will use Marlin, Exllama v2, Triton/CUDA kernels in that order for maximum inference performance.

 ## Acknowledgement